Food Fun Travel is supported by its readers. If you purchase through our links, we might earn a commission. Thanks for your support!

 DADI Wine Bar (Near Freedom Square) – Just 20 seconds off freedom square.
-It’s a cute boutique winery with good a la carte menu and lots of option for wine tasting that are ideal for those new to Georgian wine.
+It’s a cute boutique winery with a good a la carte menu and lots of options for wine tasting that are ideal for those new to Georgian wine.

 Wine Not (Vake/Rustaveli North) – A tiny wine bar with a nice selection of independent wines.
 I love the place because it’s one of the smallest in Tbilisi.
 Best to book a wine tasting as they sometimes run events that would interfere with your experience.
 And the best staff are not always there.

-Get Our Free Wine Route Itineraries & Georgian Wine Crash Course PDF
+Get Our Free Wine Route Itineraries & Georgian Wine Crash Course.

 Don’t arrive clueless.
 Learn the essentials of Georgian traditional wine and wine culture in less than 10 minutes with our concise mini-guide.